-Kelly Romo currently lives in Oregon with her three children where she teaches language arts, literature, social studies, and digital publications.
+Kelly Romo currently lives in Oregon where she teaches language arts, literature, and social studies.
 She loves the outdoors; hiking, kayaking, and camping.
 Kelly grew up in Fontana, California, running around with all her thrill-seeking cousins and siblings; jumping off cliffs into the Colorado River, exploring caves on the beaches of Mexico, riding dirt bikes, water skiing, and snow skiing.
 Kelly has a Master of Fine Arts in Writing and a Master of Arts in Teaching.

 Whistling Women is her debut novel and came out of her love for San Diego and Balboa Park.
 Even though the characters are all works of fiction, the world’s fair, nudist colony, and famous figures are based on the historical facts of the 1935 California Pacific International Exposition.

 Please click here to follow me on:

 Life went terribly wrong for Addie Bates in San Diego, and she'd been running from those memories ever since.
 For fifteen years, the Sleepy Valley Nudist Colony has provided a safe haven for Addie to hide from the crime she committed.
 But when the residents pack up to go on exhibit at the 1935 world's fair in San Diego, Addie returns and must face the thrilling yet terrifying prospect of reuniting with her estranged sister, Wavey.

 Addie isn't the only one interested in a reunion.
 When her niece, Rumor, discovers she has an aunt, Rumor is determined to bring her family together.
 But it is not so easy when the women are forced to confront family secrets, past and present.

 Set against the backdrop of the 1935 world's fair, Whistling Women explores the complex relationships between sisters, the sacrifices required to protect family, and the lasting consequences of a single impulsive act.